bookingcom/shipper/docs/operations/cluster-architecture.rst

 ********************

 **Application** clusters are where Shipper installs and rolls out user workloads.

-Shipper does not run any custom software in the **application**
-clusters: it only needs a service account and associated RBAC configuration.
+Prior to version 0.9, Shipper did not run any custom software in the **application** clusters: it only needed a service account and associated RBAC configuration.

+However, to make Shipper more resilient to pod crashes or deletions, and the management cluster losing connection with **Application** clusters, it is now required to run Shipper both on **management** and **application** clusters.

 ********
 Patterns